Welcome to St Anne Class!

 Homework will be sent home on a Friday.

 There will be a maths, literacy, spelling and reading task for the children to complete.
-Homework should be returned to school by the following Friday.
-In addition to this, children will have a weekly spelling test every Wednesday based on the spellings sent home the previous week.
-Below are the common exception words that year 3/4 children should be able to spell by the end of LKS2.
-Furthermore, children are expected to read their book, sent home from school, and to practice their 2, 3, 4, 5, 8 and 10 times tables every night.
+Homework should be returned to school by the following Thursday.
+In addition to this, children will have a weekly spelling test every Friday based on the spellings sent home the previous week.
+Children should practice their weekly spellings for 5 minutes every night.
+Below are the common exception words that year 3 children should be able to spell by the end of Year 3.
+Furthermore, children are expected to read their book, sent home from school, and to practice their 2, 3, 4, 5, 8 and 10 times tables for 5 minutes every night.
 Children can practice the recall of their times tables on Times Table Rock Stars whereby homework will be set each week.
 To access TTRS, children only need to input their Accelerated Reader logins.

 Please remember to look at your Knowledge Organisers each night at home and quiz your child on the different interesting facts on both sides!
 The information on these sheets should be easily recalled by the children once the topic is completed.
 Children may also wish to extend their learning beyond the knowledge organiser if they have a specific interest in the topic.
 Please use the knowledge organiser as a starting point for any extra study.